jvencels/EOF-Library/README.md

 ## How to ##

-* Download, install and configure OpenFOAM (https://openfoam.org/version/5-0/)
+* Download OpenFOAM 5.0 source code, configure and compile it (https://openfoam.org/download/5-0-source/)
 * Download Elmer (https://github.com/jvencels/elmerfem.git).
 You also can obtain it from developers repo (https://github.com/ElmerCSC/elmerfem) without any guarantee that coupling will work.
 Alternately, Elmer could be installed from launchpad (https://launchpad.net/~elmer-csc-ubuntu/+archive/ubuntu/elmer-csc-ppa).
 This has been verified to work in Ubuntu 16.04 with EOF-Library software.

 * Configure and compile Elmer with `-DWITH_MPI=TRUE` by following these steps (https://www.csc.fi/web/elmer/sources-and-compilation).